Corey-Recai/week_1_FinTech_homework_case_study/README.md

 That card number would be linked to a purchase verification system that allows you to use the card at *any* retailer or institution that accepts card payments.
 Once purchase is made [Affirm](https://www.affirm.com/) would recive the purchase information and approve or deny the purchase based on the verifying data of the card holder.

-This would create the ability for [Affirm](https://www.affirm.com/) to create and [Affirm](https://www.affirm.com/)Score based on the users repayment history :file_cabinet:.
+This would create the ability for [Affirm](https://www.affirm.com/) to create and [Affirm](https://www.affirm.com/) Score based on the users repayment history :file_cabinet:.
 This information can be used and shared with other lending instutions as a form of verification for other credit products or as a general accountability metric.

 This solution cam employ varoius technologies such as Python, C++, Java, SQL, and JavaScript :memo: for analytics of repayment history, assesing a borrowers credit worthiness and asigning scores.